SQL Advanced Notebook

 Extra |

-Using filesort or Using temporary = potential bottleneck |
+Using filesort or Using temporary = a possible bottleneck |

 EXPLAIN ANALYZE SELECT ...;